psaurabh11/pythonvs/README.md

 > ['activate','hey nemo','wake up','hey google','ok google']

 -Then you can say `Some Tasks` like
-> open google chrome<br />
+> open google chrome,<br />
-> Whats the time<br />
+> What's the time,<br />
 > close google chrome<br />
 etc

--After each `Task` it will be listening for `Startup Command`
+- After each `Task` it will be listening for `Startup Command`

--I have tried to make it as similar as other virtual assistants.
+- I have tried to make it as similar as other virtual assistants.

 - You can add more functionalities